Gas-Tank-Games/lnc-launcher/README.md

 ## Credits

-all the code is written by me itsnotaz but i wanna thank python, terminaltexteffects, pyinstaller and tkinter for existing...
+all the code is written by me itsnotaz but i wanna thank python, terminaltexteffects, color-console, pyinstaller and tkinter for existing...

 **links**:
 - https://www.python.org/ --> pretty sure u already knew that one lol